top of page

 The programme builds on the earlier two CICSI Summer Schools held in 2023 and 2024, on De-Medicalising Distress, and on Addressing the Social Context of Distress, but no previous knowledge or attendance is necessary.

-• Day 1 is focused on ending coercion in mental health settings
+• Day 1 is focused on ending coercion in mental health settings and preventing distress through social change.

 “CICSI is an antidote to any malaise researchers, clinicians and academics involved in mental heath work might sleep walk into.
 It offers a philosophical & practical challenge to the seemingly grinding machine of orthodoxy in the treatment and understanding of 'mental health"